mowomoCom/mowomo-redes-sociales/README.md

 == Changelog ==
+= 1.3.1 =
+* Improved the way in which the plugin is updated

+= 1.3.0 =
+* Improved the appearance of social media bars
+* Improved plugin internal structure
+* Improved the visual section of the WordPress administrator

 = 1.2.2 =
 * Added social icons as font-face for better performance (less http requests)
 * Cleared DOM for better performance